-All steps in production are planned and organised with full consideration for health and safety concerns.
+All steps in production are planned and organized with full consideration for health and safety concerns.

-Work in the company takes place in consideration of a.o. the following principles of prevention:
+Work in Brenntag Nordic takes place in consideration of a.o. the following principles of prevention:

-- · Risks are eliminated at the source. - As far as possible, work is adapted to the individual employee in relation to a.o. the construction of the workplace and choice of work equipment as well as work and production methods. - Monotonous and repetitive work is limited in order to minimise the health effects of this work. - Brenntag Nordic does not use installations and work methods which may pose a significant danger for employees in the course of their work.
+- o Risks are eliminated at the source. - As far as possible, work is adapted to the individual employee in relation to a.o. the construction of the workplace and choice of work equipment as well as work and production methods. - o Monotonous and repetitive work is limited in order to minimize the health effects of this work. - o Brenntag Nordic does not use installations and work methods which may pose a significant danger for employees in the course of their work.

-Brenntag Nordic regularly performs written assessments of health and safety conditions in the workplace.
+Brenntag Nordic A/S regularly performs written assessments of health and safety conditions in the workplace.
 All working environment conditions are included in the workplace assessment, and company employees are involved in the process.

-Brenntag Nordic is aware of and respects the regulations concerning safe and healthy working conditions as expressed in the Danish Working Environment Act, Consolidated Act No. 268 of 18 March 2005, Executive Order No. 559 of 17 June 2004, and Executive Order No. 516 of 14 June 1996 on the work of young people.
+Brenntag Nordic is aware of and respects the regulations concerning safe and healthy working conditions as expressed in the different Danish Working Environment Act, Consolidated Acts No. 1072 of 7 September 2010, Executive Order

+No. 559 of June 2004, and Executive Order No. 516 of 14 June 1996 on the work of young people.